will-head/log-parser/README.md

 # Log Parser

-The Log Parser takes a log file as input and returns a list of webpages, ordered by page views, and a list of webpages, ordered by unique views.
+The Log Parser takes a log file as input and returns a list of webpages, ordered by visits and by unique views.

 ## Setup